xuthus/ketty/README.md

 * business logic
 * unit tests mocking - almost all of them are running in almost full context - with database (H2), hibernate, but without jetty
 * there are no integration tests - where http client calls rest service - because there is direct rest service test and those tests will be Jetty tests indeed

+No Liquibase and Swagger - they are not for demo projects